luisjeremias/Factorial-Calculator/README.md

 # FACTORIAL CALCULATOR

-This is a simple python project that calculates a factorial of a number like 5 factorial is: 5 * 4 * 3 * 2 * 1 = 120
+This is a simple python project, that calculates a factorial of a number like 5 factorial is: 5 * 4 * 3 * 2 * 1 = 120

 ![Preview](https://github.com/luisjeremias/Factorial-Calculator/blob/master/Play.gif)